hashkat/hashkat/docs/visualization.md

     <img src='../img/visualization/gephi_welcome.png'>
     </p>

-	Under 'New Project' click 'Open Graph File...' to access the appropriate output file created from your network simulation to be used on Gephi.
+	Under 'New Project' click 'Open Graph File...' to access the appropriate output file created from your network simulation to be used on 'Gephi'.

 2. The file used to visualize your network and its most popular tweet are the *network.gexf* file and *retweet_viz.gexf* file respectively.
-These can be found in the output directory after running a simulation.
-Click on whichever **.gexf** file you prefer and press 'Open'.
+These can be found in the **output** directory after running a simulation.
+Click on whichever *.gexf* file you prefer and press 'Open'.

     <p align='center'>
     <img src='../img/visualization/gephi_network_file.png'>